serversideup/webext-bridge/README.md

 > Examples above require transpilation and/or bundling using `webpack`/`babel`/`rollup`

-`crx-bridge` handles everything for you as efficiently as possible.
+`webext-bridge` handles everything for you as efficiently as possible.
 No more `chrome.runtime.sendMessage` or `chrome.runtime.onConnect` or `chrome.runtime.connect` ....

 # Contents